Toddler Activities: Learn about Rainbows

 Free printable template for the Marshmallow Rainbow

-Small containers or muffin tin to sort marshmallows
+Small containers, plates or muffin tin or egg containers to sort marshmallows

 Gallon ziplock to keep or send child's project home. (optional)